 What Is the Solopreneur Project?

-The Solopreneur Project is a simple email campaign.
+The Solopreneur Project is a simple email The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 It’s completely free.
 None of the content lives on my website or any website.
 Every day, you’ll get a different email.

 It is still being built, but here is what it looks like at the moment:

 - My “Big Why”

 - Create without judgment

 - Does it energize you?

 - The freedom to say “NO”